JosephHeydorn/MakeCode-Tutorials/docs/projects/Touchpoint-Piano.md

 ## Step 4

-Finally if you haven't already done so, lets change the beat of each block to 1/16th of a beat.
+Finally if you haven't already done so, let's change the beat of each block to 1/16th of a beat.
 This will give off a constant sound that wont drag on once we release our finger from the touch sensor.

 ```blocks
 basic.forever(function () {